-In 2004, researchers at the Harvard Medical School performed brain scans on 16 non-medicated people to measure their GABA levels.
+In 2004, researchers at the Harvard Medical School scanned the brains of 16 non-medicated people to measure their GABA levels.

 They found those with primary insomnia had nearly 30% lower GABA levels in their brain.
 They also found lower levels were associated with waking sooner after first falling asleep.

 Researchers point out that there is a known connection between GABA receptors and sleep:

 It is well established that activation of GABA(A) receptors favors sleep